MoonLiightz/stream/README.md

 ### Direct links

 - [Stream #001 (2020-02-15) - Twitch bot](stream%20recaps/2020-02-15/README.md)
+- Stream #002 (2020-02-21) - Running bots in a high availability setup\
+  _Recap coming soon_

 ## :construction: Projects

 They are seperated in different categories.
 Each category has it's description why projects are listed there.

-Projects will be separately documented in the [Projects](projects/) directory.
+Projects will be separately documented in the [Projects](projects/) directory if they are not already covert by any [stream recap](#movie_camera-stream-recaps).

 ### Potential

+- Discord related
-- **Build a new Discord bot**
+  - **Build a new Discord bot** (curi0sDE_BOT)
-- **curiMans**
+  - **curiMans**\
-  - A six mans like bot specifically for my Discord server
+    A six mans like bot specifically for my Discord server
+- Twitch related
-- **Twitch plays Rocket League (1v1)**
+  - **Twitch plays Rocket League (1v1)**\
-  - Every viewer who wants to control a car has to choose a team, either blue or orange.
+    Every viewer who wants to control a car has to choose a team, either blue or orange.
 After doing this, commands like !back, !fw (forward), !fleft (forward left), ... are available and the car will execute the commands (should be queued)
-- **Evaluate ways to run bots e.g. Discord or Twitch in a high available setup**
-  - The problem is that you can not simply start the bot multiple times/multiple instances because on every command a user executes, each bot would react to this and for example responds with a message to the user
+- **Learning Go** (God damn @muesli :unamused:)

 ### In progress

 Projects will be in this category if we started to work on them (again).
+This could be the case if either we couldn't finished it in one stream, adding new features or want make bigger changes to it.

 ### Done

 Projects are done if the initial planned features are implemented.
 A project may or may not move to [in progress](#in-progress) if bigger changes (more than a couple todos) have to be made.

-- Build a new Twitch bot especially for the tech streams ([Repository](https://github.com/curi0s/twitch-bot))
+- **Build a new Twitch bot especially for the tech streams** ([Repository](https://github.com/curi0s/twitch-bot))
+- **Evaluate ways to run bots e.g. Discord or Twitch in a high availability setup**
+  - The problem is that you can not simply start the bot multiple times/multiple instances because on every command a user executes, each bot would react to this and for example responds with a message to the user

 ### Denied